Skam (TV series): Adaptations

 In December 2016, Simon Fuller's XIX Entertainment production company signed a deal with NRK to produce an American version of the series, then-titled Shame.
 Development of the series continued in the following months, with a title change to SKAM Austin, casting calls taking place, and the announcement that Austin would air on Facebook's "Facebook Watch" original video platform and on the original's series network, NRK.
 It premiered in April 2018 and has been renewed for a second season.

 In April 2017, the Danish theatre Aveny-T was reported to have acquired exclusive rights to produce a stage version of Skam.
-Four different performances will be made, one for each season, with the first show having taken place in Copenhagen on 15 September 2017, and the remaining three performances produced once a year through the year 2020.
+Four different plays will be made, one for each season, with the first show having taken place in Copenhagen on 15 September 2017, and the remaining three plays produced once a year through the year 2020.

 In September 2017, French entertainment website AlloCiné reported on the imminent production of a French remake of the series.

 In October 2017, Variety and The Hollywood Reporter reported that local adaptations of Skam would be produced in five European countries; Germany, France, Italy, Spain and the Netherlands.
 NRK CEO Thor Gjermund Eriksen said in a statement that "We are very excited about the tremendous interest that Skam/Shame has generated outside of Norway.
 The creators of Skam aimed to help 16-year-old-girls strengthen their self-esteem through dismantling taboos, making them aware of interpersonal mechanisms and showing them the benefits of confronting their fears.
 This is a vision we are proud to bring to other countries".
 Variety notes that each local production will be required to do its own local research into the dilemmas and dreams of its teenagers, rather than copying the original Norwegian production.

 In October 2018, Belgium began airing its own adaptation.

 On 3 April 2019, the educational Swedish broadcasting channel UR began broadcasting the first seasons of Druck (as Skam Deutschland), Skam España, and Skam France.

+In April 2024. a Croatian remake was announced, marking the first Eastern European adaptation of the series.
+It was premiered on 27 October 2024.

 Having achieved success, multiple remakes have been renewed for additional seasons, progressing in development at different speeds.